gaffordb/NIDA-eyetracking/README.md

 ## Usage instructions
 First, you will need to include the raw data and `disposition.xls` file as specified in the Project structure section above.

-To clean the data, type `r cleanData.R` into the command line at the base of this repository.
+To clean the data, type `RScript cleanData.R` into the command line at the base of this repository.

 > After this script runs, you should see the finalized data available in `Data/CleanCSV`, and it should look something like this:
 [insert screenshot of cleaned data]

-To run the data analyses, you can type `r analyzeData.R` into the command line at the base of this repository.
+To run the data analyses, you can type `RScript analyzeData.R` into the command line at the base of this repository.
 > After this script runs, you should see an HTML file in `Results` showing the final analysis.
 Notice that this is currently a work in progress.

 ## Things to note